-Meeting of participants at the Catania International Airport.
-Group transfer to the hotel.
+Meeting of participants and transfer to the hotel.
 The tour kicks off with a welcome dinner and a ”brindisi”.

 Day 2 – Taormina and ‘volcanic’ grapes

-Day 3 – A taste of Ragusa & Modica: Chocolate, Olives, Wine & Baroque
+Day 3 – A taste of Ragusa & Modica: Chocolate, Olive Oil & Baroque

-On the way to Ragusa, we meet with a celebrity local vintner, member of the trendy network of ‘Le Donne del Vino’ (Women of Wine) who is taking the Italian and European wine world by storm.
-This is an excellent introduction to the region and to two indigenous varieties: Frappato and Nero d’Avola.
-The approach to winemaking is celebrating the natural, therefore we taste wines fermented using indigenous yeasts, a true taste of the area ‘Ragusana’.
-Next we head to Modica, a town famous for it’s traditionally made chocolate.
+On the way to Ragusa we stop at Modica, a town famous for it’s traditionally made chocolate.
 The technique comes from pre-Columbian Mexico, and involves slow, cold processing, preserving the delicate, individual flavors and aromas of the cacao.
 Over time, other ingredients have been added to the chocolates including cinnamon, chilli, ginger, sea salt, and more.
 We will visit the oldest chocolate producer in Sicily and will assist in a demonstration of the traditional techniques.
 Of course, there will be many samples to try.
 Sicilian olive groves are emblematic and postcard perfect places to visit: the grey green trees with their gnarled bodies, the expanses of rolling hills and craggy paths, the traditional wooden tools mixed with new technology.
-This is exactly what we see today at an olive grove and mill that produces DOP Monti Iblei extra virgin olive oil.
-We taste what makes this DOP (Denomination of Protected origin) unique and worth protecting and recognizing as a regional, Sicilian product alongside a number of other olive oils that has made this family an outstanding producer in the country.
+This is exactly what we also see today at an olive grove and mill that produces DOP Monti Iblei extra virgin olive oil.
+We taste what makes this DOP (Denomination of Protected Origin) unique and worth protecting and recognizing as a regional, Sicilian product alongside a number of other olive oils that has made this family an outstanding producer in the country.

 Day 4 – The Greek Sicily: Agrigento and the Valle dei Templi

-This morning we will visit the Cerasuolo di Vittoria DOCG wine area and stop for a tasting.
+This morning we will visit the Cerasuolo di Vittoria DOCG wine area and stop for a tasting at a small top-quality producer.
 Heading west we stop in Agrigento where we visit the “Valle dei Templi”, an UNESCO World Heritage site and an incredible example of preserved Greek architecture from the 4th century.
 This site is also one of the largest archeological sites in the world, spanning 1,300 ha.
 The entrance fee and English audio-guide is included in the tour.
+Our professional historian guide Simona is one of the favourite of our tour!
 In the early evening we arrive at Marsala our most western destination and homebase for the next two days.
-Antonio selected a very charming hotel in an historical building in the town centre.
 The sunsets visible on the coast in this part of Sicily are breathtaking!
 Anyone care for a walk on the beach at sunset?

 Day 5 – Wine and salt: a winning combination!